client9/client9-website-2015/content/post/2016-07-23-Five-interesting-injection-attacks.md

 +++
 aliases = [ "20160723" ]
 date = "2016-07-23"
-title = "5 Interesting Injection Attacks"
+title = "Five Interesting Injection Attacks"
 +++

 Everyone is familiar with SQLi and XSS.
 To make things more interesting, here are five more unusual injection attacks that have appeared recently.